overmindtech/discovery/README.md

 ## Engine

-The engine is responsible for managing all communication over NATS, handling requests, reporting on progress, caching etc. Authors of sources should only need to do the following in order to have a functional source:
+The engine is responsible for managing all communication over NATS, handling queries, reporting on progress, caching etc. Authors of sources should only need to do the following in order to have a functional source:

 * Give the engine a name
-    * Note that this name is used as the `Responder` when responding to requests, this means that this name should be unique as if there are multiple responders with the same name, users will not be able to properly track the progress of their requests
+    * Note that this name is used as the `Responder` when responding to queries, this means that this name should be unique as if there are multiple responders with the same name, users will not be able to properly track the progress of their queries
 * Provide the engine with config
 * Manage the engine's lifecycle (start and stop it)